phillipadsmith/2014.phillipadsmith.com/_posts/2016-04-05-10-books-to-free-your-mind.md

 * [The Joy of Living: Unlocking the Secret and Science of Happiness](http://amzn.to/1Y9Fglx) by Yongey Mingyur Rinpoche (recommended by Ana Paula)
 * [An Imaginary Life](http://amzn.to/25FteGa) by David Malouf (recommended by Carlyn)
 * [Siddhartha](http://amzn.to/25FthSz) by Hermann Hesse (already read it, yet a great recommendation by Lisa)
-* [All the Single Ladies: Unmarried Women and the Rise of an Independent Nation](http://amzn.to/233WVC8) by Rebecca Traitor (not sure what Yvonne was trying to tell me with this recommendation?)
+* [All the Single Ladies: Unmarried Women and the Rise of an Independent Nation](http://amzn.to/233WVC8) by Rebecca Traister (not sure what Yvonne was trying to tell me with this recommendation?)
 * [Middlemarch](http://amzn.to/1Y9FsBc) by George Eliot (already read it, yet great recommendation by Alexandra)
 * [The Victorian Internet: The Remarkable Story of the Telegraph and the Nineteenth Century’s On-line Pioneers](http://amzn.to/1qibYqq) by Tom Standee (recommended by Rolf)
 * [On Love: A Novel](http://amzn.to/1Y9FxF3) by Alain de Botton (another from Rolf)